Comment: Southampton was the moment that Rotherham United and Taylor deserved - sticking together is their best chance

 That same feeling was present by the Solent late on Saturday afternoon as players thanked 1,054 away supporters at the end.
 Let’s hope it is not transient.

-For all Moore’s achievements in that aforesaid campaign, it is worth remembering that it was a season when the Millers were competing against similar-sized clubs at the time in Gillingham, Crewe, Walsall, Stockport, Grimsby and Wimbledon.
+For all Moore’s achievements, it is worth remembering that it was a season when the Millers were competing against similar-sized clubs at the time in Gillingham, Crewe, Walsall, Stockport, Grimsby and Wimbledon.
 They just stayed up, on goal difference.

 The Millers and their supporters have each other and not too much else, with the cynics on the outside waiting for them to fall.

-Better to stick together and raise two fingers to the doubters in defiance, rather than splintering off.
+Better to stick together and raise two fingers to the doubters, rather than splintering off.
 That's what survivors do.